The founder and creator of Plant Gang is Liv Worsnop.

 There was just one problem.
 The collecting was heavy.
 Literally.
 I had 1000kgs of iron, wood, concrete and bricks.
 It was not sustainable.
 In the summer of my graduating year an opportunity for funding to create public work plus physical spaces in the CBD were offered through The Social.
 I took this opportunity and transitioned my catalogue process from physical stuff to plants and the Botanical Appreciation Project was born.
 I went to the wild lots of our broken CBD and took stock of what grew there.
 The medicinal, material, edible and metaphysical information on each plant was recored and put into posters and postcards.
 The project was generous, insightful and soft and I realised how much I wanted to work in the CBD and how much I wanted to work with plants.
 Thus, PLANT GANG was born.

 By 2018 Plant Gang had exhausted me.
 Alongside all the good it bought forth, I had deep grief for the lost opportunities, failed plans and the deeper vision I had for Plant Gang not being bought forth.
 It is so so hard to plant life into rubble that is controlled by bureaucracy, government and old school thinkers.
-2018 was the time for me to listen to my quiet voices asking me to seek different paths, to shed my skin and focus my energy into the ideas and actions I couldn’t do when Plant Gang was at the forefront of my life.
+2018 was the time for me to listen to my quiet voices asking me to seek different paths, to shed my old skins and focus my energy.
+As of August 2019 I have spent time focusing on my studio practice and giving time and attention to my parent farm.

-Speaking within the realm of the ecosystem is my life long pursuit.
-I am unsure how it will unfold, but I am feeling out ways to both deepen my knowledge and adoration whilst inspiring others to re-root themselves in the truth of our existence - we are a rich tapestry of inter-everything relationships.
-The greater whole we are part of is powered by plants.
+I have a deep wish to both deepen my knowledge and adoration of this very Earth whilst inspiring others to re-root themselves in the truth of our existence - we are a rich tapestry of inter-everything relationships.
 Allegiance to this is beyond vital.
 Remembering and reengaging with our plant allies is our only option to survive and thrive.